-While its name may be eyebrow-raising to some, the Electric Fetus is known as the pre-eminent indie record store in Minnesota.
-Since opening its doors in the 1960s, it’s a gathering place for music lovers and counter-culturists.
+The Electric Fetus is known as the pre-eminent indie record store in Minnesota.
+Since opening its doors in 1968, it’s been a gathering place for music lovers and counter-culturists.
 Aside from CDs, DVDs and LPs, Electric Fetus has one-of-a-kind gifts, custom local jewelry, tobacco accessories and boutique clothing.
-It also once had a “Streakers’ Sale,” in which customers were allowed to take all they could carry for free – as long as they shopped nude.
+It also once had a Streakers’ Sale, in which customers were allowed to take all they could carry for free – as long as they shopped nude.

-Basilica of St. Mary
+Basilica of St Mary

 Mill City Museum

 The Mill City Museum, built into the ruins of what was once the world’s largest flour mill, lies on the historic Mississippi Riverfront in Minneapolis.
 Today, the Minnesota Historical Society runs it, teaching visitors about the histories of the flour industry, the river and the city of Minneapolis and how they all intertwine.
 Free exhibits that change two or three time a year are found on the former packing floor, now called Mill Commons.